TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1245.160 Restoration

-a) Any dietitian nutritionist whose license has expired or has been placed on inactive status for 5 years or less may have the license restored by paying the fees required by Section 1245.305 and providing proof of meeting continuing education requirements of Section 1245.190 of this Part during the 2 years prior to restoration.
+a) Any dietitian nutritionist whose license has expired or has been placed on inactive status for 5 years or less may have the license restored by paying the fees required by Section 1245.305 and providing proof of meeting the CE requirements of Section 1245.310 during the 2 years prior to restoration.

-b) Any person seeking restoration of a license that has been expired or placed on inactive status for more than 5 years shall file an application, on forms supplied by the Department, for review by the Board, together with the fee required by Section 1245.305 and proof of meeting continuing education requirements of Section 1245.190 of this Part during the 2 years prior to restoration.
+b) Any person seeking restoration of a license that has been expired or placed on inactive status for more than 5 years shall file an application, on forms supplied by the Department, together with the fee required by Section 1245.305 and proof of meeting the CE requirements of Section 1245.310 during the 2 years prior to restoration.
 The applicant shall also submit:

-3) Proof of passage of the ADA/CDR examination for dietitian nutritionists during the period the license was lapsed or on inactive status; or
+3) Proof of passage of the Commision on Dietetic Registration examination for dietitian nutritionists during the period the license was lapsed or on inactive status; or

-c) Any person seeking restoration of a license within 2 years after discharge from military service pursuant to Section 65 of the Act will be required to pay only the current renewal fee and will not be required to submit proof of meeting the continuing education requirements.
+c) Any person seeking restoration of a license within 2 years after honorable termination from military service pursuant to Section 70 of the Act will be required to pay only the current renewal fee and will not be required to submit proof of meeting the CE requirements.